01ingsit1/image-to-webp-python/README.md

     Only converts to WebP format

-    Metadata may be stripped during conversion (due to -strip option)
+    Metadata will be stripped during conversion (due to -strip option)

-    Animated images only supported for APNG format

 Troubleshooting
 "Command not found" errors